localdevices/LiveORC/README.md

 Congratulations!
 You have now processed your first video in LiveOpenRiverCam.
-We hope that you have understood that in LiveOpenRiverCam, you can entirely organize all your videos around sites, maintain camera configurations, change these as you might change your setup in the field, check out time series and more.
+We hope that you have understood that in LiveOpenRiverCam, you can entirely organize all your videos around sites, maintain camera configurations, change these as you might change your set up in the field, check out time series and more.
 Remember that if you have many videos on the same site, taken with the same camera at a fixed location and orientation, you only need to add a new video, and a new water level, and reuse the camera configuration you've already made for your first video.

-If you expect to process many videos and want to scale up, remember to look into the ``
+If you expect to process many videos and want to scale up, remember to look into the [Installation](#installation) section and in particular the section on extending the amount of [workers](#more-processing-nodes).

 Of course, adding videos manually can be very useful for smaller sets, but it is also quite some work, and perhaps not very efficient once you want to process a lot of them.
 Furthermore, you may want to start setting up a field site,